quattor/quattor.github.com/_aquilon/scdb_migration.md

 that can have some configuration attached to the geographical location.

 The specific configuration of each host in an archetype will be described by the host personality which can be common to several hosts in the archetype.
-On the other hand, personalities are bound to an archetype and there is no easy way to share their definitions between archetypes.
+On the other hand, personalities are defined within an archetype and there is no easy way to share their definitions between archetypes.

 As an example, every host running some parts of the grid middleware could be part of an archetype that adds